agude/agude.github.io/_books/look_to_windward.md

 assassin embodies "_fear in a handful of dust_."

 {{ this_book }} shares {{ the_wasteland }}'s focus on death and rebirth.
 These
-themes are emphasized[^lampshade] through parallel events: Ibm Dolince's death, where he chooses to let his physical body die and upload his mind, paired with Nisil Tchasole's rebirth into a new body.
-Both the Chelgrians and the Culture back up their minds to allow them to be reborn; into a heaven for the Chelgrians or a new body for the Culture.
-Admiral Huyler is just such a mind.
-Quilan's suicidal mission is driven by his wife's total death, which prevented her rebirth.
-The mission itself is targetting "dead" Culture citizens whose minds are stored in the Hub.
-The Hub itself has experienced death, rebirth from backup, another death, and was then transfer to its current form on Masaq'.
-Both the Hub and Quilan ultimately choose suicide and complete erasure from existence.
+themes are hammered home[^lampshade] through parallel stories: Ibm Dolince choosing to let his physical body die and upload his mind, paired with Nisil Tchasole's rebirth into a new body.
+The Chelgrians back up their minds for heaven or rebirth, as we see with Admiral Huyler, while the Culture does it to preserve their citizens, which are stored in the Hub until rebirth.
+Quilan's wife's total death---with no backup for rebirth---drives his suicidal mission.
+The Hub itself has died twice, been restored from backup once, and transferred to its current body on Masaq'.
+In the end, both the Hub and Quilan choose complete erasure---true death with no chance of rebirth.

 [^lampshade]:
     {{ the_author }} [lampshades][lampshade] this: